A Summary of the Best Kosher Restaurants in Israel.

-I tend to start with a light raw dish like the Red Tuna Crudo, Salmon or Beef Tartare.
-The Tomato Salad is the Herbert Samuel signature dish and very popular.
+I tend to start with a light raw dish like the Red Tuna Crudo, Salmon, or Beef Tartare.
+The Tomato Salad is Herbert Samuel’s signature dish and is very popular.
 If you are dining with a fellow carnivore then I recommend ordering the Beef Chateau or the Prime Rib as they are both great options for a minimum of 2 diners.
 The fish dishes are also delicious, especially the salmon and grouper.
-All the chocolate related desserts are always incredible and worth saving room for.
+All the chocolate-related desserts are always incredible and worth saving room for.
 There is also a very impressive wine menu and the wine fridges line the length of the restaurant.

 - Gillis Steak House, Moshav Nov